Automobile Accident Procedures

-- Do not admit liability but provide facts to police personnel.
+5. Do not admit liability, but provide facts to police personnel.

-- Complete a CU Motor Vehicle Accident Report (CUBO 505).
+9. Complete a CU Motor Vehicle Accident Report (CUBO 505).
 This form should be in the glove compartment of the university vehicle.
 Form is also on the Risk Management website.

-- Obtain full names and addresses of other drivers and all passengers.
+10. Obtain full names, addresses and telephone numbers of other drivers and all passengers.

-- Obtain full names and addresses of all witnesses, even if not favorable to you.
+13. Obtain full names and addresses of all witnesses whether they are favorable to you or not.

-- Cooperate with claims adjuster in negotiating settlement of all claims against the University.
+16. Cooperate with claims adjuster in negotiating settlement of all claims against the university.